pravega/.github/governance.md

 1- **Steering Committee**.
 The Steering Committee is responsible for general project oversight and for representing the project.
 They are owners (maintainers) of the `pravega` Github org.
 The committee responsibilities include interacting with the CNCF board, voting on new committers and members, and interacting with various CNCF bodies.
 From a CNCF perspective, the Steering Committee members are the maintainers of the project.

 2- **Committer Team**.
-The repositories under the `pravega` Github org are split into four groups, each associate to a team: core, operators, ecosystem, and integration and tools.
+The repositories under the `pravega` Github org are split into four groups, each associated to a team: core, operators, ecosystem, and integration and tools.
 A committer is a member with write permission in one or more teams.
 Being a committer for a given team gives the member write permission to all repositories associated to the team.
 Members of the Steering Committee are committers in all teams.

 ## Communication
 The primary way of communicating within the project is email.
 Contributors are free to discuss offline issues, e.g., using slack, but any resolution needs to be communicated by email.
 Voting in particular must happen on the appropriate mailing list.